Called to the Bar in 2007

 - Advising the leaseholders of two large blocks of flats, in respect of their claim for collective enfranchisement under the Leasehold Reform, Housing and Urban Development Act 1993.

 Liam accepts instructions in all areas of probate and related chancery practice.
-Besides having a busy paperwork practice, he also appears in interlocutory hearings and trials on a regular basis.
-He is currently completing the Association of Contentious Trust and Probate Specialists (ACTAPS) associate membership course.
+Besides having a busy paperwork practice, he also appears in interlocutory hearings and trials on a regular basis, as well as acting in mediations.

 - Contentious probate; for example, questions as to the construction of wills; challenges to the validity of wills based on lack of testamentary capacity, want of knowledge and approval, undue influence, and fraud; cases arising from intestacy; claims against personal representatives, etc

-Advising in respect of a successful application to the Chancery Division for the removal and replacement of a personal representative, under section 50 of the Administration of Justice Act 1985.
+- Advising the Claimants in respect of a successful application to the Chancery Division for the removal and replacement of an executor, on multiple grounds (including a conflict of interest between the executor and the estate, to which he was substantially indebted, and his persistent failure to distribute the estate).

 Liam appears in the employment tribunal and EAT, in cases covering the whole breadth of employment practice, with expertise in all types of discrimination claim, as well as unfair dismissal and protected disclosure/whistleblowing claims.
 Liam is also particularly interested in cases lying at the intersection of employment and general contract law, and has recently acted for both employers and employees in a number of six-figure breach of contract claims.
 He acts in roughly equal measure for employers and employees.

 Liam was appointed as a fee-paid employment judge (Midlands East region) in 2021 and is listed as leading counsel in employment law (tier one) in the 2022 edition of the Legal 500.